junxit/us-congress-bills-112/metadata.md

 - 2011-12-16 — POSTPONED PROCEEDINGS - Pursuant to clause X of Rule 20, the yeas and nays were ordered.
 Pursuant to clause VIII of Rule 20, further proceedings on H.R.
 3672 were postponed.
 - 2011-12-16 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 351 - 67 (Roll no. 943).(text: CR H9903)
 - 2011-12-16 — The previous question was ordered pursuant to the rule. (consideration: CR H9905)
+- 2011-12-17 — Measure laid before Senate by unanimous consent. (consideration: CR S8759)
+- 2011-12-17 — Message on Senate action sent to the House.
+- 2011-12-17 — Passed Senate, under the order of 12/16/2011, having received 60 votes in the affirmative, without amendment by Yea-Nay.
+72 - 27.
+Record Vote Number: 233.
+- 2011-12-17 — Passed/agreed to in Senate: Passed Senate, under the order of 12/16/2011, having received 60 votes in the affirmative, without amendment by Yea-Nay.
+72 - 27.
+Record Vote Number: 233.
+- 2011-12-17 — Received in the Senate.